kgiagias/ConvertCsvToExcel/README.md

 ConvertCsvToExcel
 =================

-Convert Csv to Excel using NPOI, EPPlus, ClosedXML
+Convert Csv to Excel using EPPlus

- * Install-Package ClosedXML
  * Install-Package EPPlus
- * Install-Package NPOI